Australian Stumpy Tail Cattle Dog

 These well-proportioned dogs, rather square in form, have a rugged appearance and can endure long periods of arduous work in almost any conditions.

 Stumpy Tails are loyal, courageous and devoted dogs with a natural aptitude for working and controlling cattle.
-They are always alert, watchful, obedient and somewhat suspicious of strangers.Source: key facts and characteristics sourced from Fédération Cynologique Internationale (FCI)
+They are always alert, watchful, obedient and somewhat suspicious of strangers.Fonte: Factos e características fundamentais obtidos da Fédération Cynologique Internationale (FCI)

 Grooming, training and exercise tips